 Trauma & Sports Injuries

-How TCM Successfully Addresses Traumatic and Sports Injuries
+How Chinese Medicine Successfully Addresses Traumatic and Sports Injuries

 The history of treating injuries with acupuncture and herbal therapy is centuries old and time-tested by martial artists and Chinese warriors.
 The theories and practices are practical and quite easy to comprehend.
 Please dial 911 in the case of a serious traumatic injury as an emergency room is the most appropriate place to receive treatment.
 Self-care should be secondary, or used if it is the only option.